Wolves and Wolfdogs bond very strongly with their families. When their lives are disrupted, it

 months.
 We have found that persons who rent, or are under 30 years of age are more likely to move fairly often

-or change jobs.
-Ideally we look for persons who work at home, retired, or have a spouse who is home to
+or change schedules.
+Ideally we look for adopters who work at home, retired, or have a spouse who is

-give the animal the special care and attention that it needs.
-These are not animals that should be left at
+home to give the animal the special care and attention that it needs.
+These are not animals that should be

 - Walks and Hiking - Walks need to be